gazolla/Kotlin-Algorithm/Shuffle/README.markdown

 ## The code

-Here is a recursive implementation of binary search in kotlin:
+Here is a implementation of Shuffle in kotlin:

 ```kotlin
 fun <T:Comparable<T>>shuffle(items:MutableList<T>):List<T>{